 Where the member of staff belongs to one of the University’s occupational pension schemes, the Pensions Team will contact them directly regarding the options in relation to their pension.
 Where an individual has indicated that they would like to access their pension benefits immediately on leaving the University, (subject to their eligibility under the relevant scheme), the Pensions Team will contact them regarding the arrangements for the payment of their pension.
 Individuals should liaise directly with the Pensions Team regarding this.

-The University is constantly examining its employment practices and methods of working and is very keen to learn from the experiences of staff.
-Staff leaving the University are therefore asked to complete an exit questionnaire.
-Responses are treated in the strictest confidence and where particular issues of concern are highlighted, individuals may be asked whether they would be prepared to meet with a member of the HR Team to discuss this further.
+The Higher Education Statistics Agency (HESA) requires the University to keep a record of the post-leaving activity and location for all employees leaving the University.
+Staff leaving the University are therefore asked to provide this information prior to leaving.
+Responses are treated in the strictest confidence and where an individual has a particular issue of concern, they have the opportunity to meet with a member of the HR Team to discuss this further.
 Although strongly encouraged to do so, individuals are under no obligation to do this if they choose not to.